happysheep0719/Sean-s-Cheat-Sheet/system-design/urlshortened.md

     - base 64 [A-Z,a-z,0-9,-,.]
     - How many bits should we use when encoding?
         - Using base64 encoding, a k-bit key can represent 64^k possible strings.
+         - take k bits of hash code as key
+    - check
     - Collision
         - Linear probing
         - Chaining